SiRyiS/generic_socialMedia/README.md

-# Generic GraphQl Social Media App
+# Generic GraphQL Social Media App

-This is a simple command line GraphQL API built using Flask and SQLAlchemy.
+This is a simple command line graphQL API built using Flask and SQLAlchemy.
 You can use it to create, read, update, and delete posts, comments, and likes.

 ## Intended Vulnerabilties for testing and demonstration purposes:
 - Vulnerabilities lie in the `resolve_posts` and `resolve_user` method of the `User` class.
 The `access_key` is not implemented before querying the `PostModel` and the check is turned off for the `UserModel`.